microsoft/purview-data-governance-masterclass/Lab-03.md

      **✨ Pro Tip:** The suggested value is 60%.
 Note: If you specify multiple data patterns, this setting will be disabled and the value will be fixed at 60%.
    - You may decide to specify a pattern for the column name as well, this ensures that your rule will only apply to columns with a specific pattern, rather than any column in a dataset.
    - Click 'Create' to confirm your classification rule.

+You may decide to revise the Scan Rule Sets from task 3 to include your new classification.

 ## Task 5: Understanding Integration Runtimes (optional)